shunal/dotacli/README.md

 # Dotacli

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/dotacli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to my dotacli gem.
+Dota2 is a popular PC game.
+In this gem, you will be able to view a list of all of the games heroes and have the option of choosing a particular hero in that list to view some more information on the particular hero.

 ## Installation